KaleabFekadu/KaleabFekadu/README.md

 Software Engineer
 ----------------

-I am the CTO of Fava Technology, investing the bulk of my time in meetings, coding endeavors, and meticulously reviewing code.
+I am the CTO of Fava Technology, where I dedicate most of my time to leading technical teams, writing clean code, and ensuring high-quality software development.
+Passionate about AI, fintech, and scalable systems, I thrive on solving complex problems and bringing innovative ideas to life.

 * 🌍  I'm based in Addis Ababa
 * 🖥️  See my portfolio at [Portfolio Website](https://kaleabfekadu.favatechnology.com)